Grant Awards Recipients

 Prof. Sobelle received this grant to work with librarians and a Digital Scholarship Fellow.
 Prof. Sobelle will develop a more robust online platform for her students to use in the course, ENG 308, Writing the Literary Review.

-Salma Monani Associate Professor of Environmental Studies
+Salma Monani Professor of Environmental Studies

 Prof. Monani was awarded this grant to work with librarians and a Digital Scholarship Fellow.
 She will develop a digital assignment as the final project for the course, ES 225, Introduction to Environmental Humanities.